-Remove the black fabrication males from the impression.
-Snap the processing jigs into the black males with the jig's tapered smaller diameter in first.
-Then fully seat the male/jig assembly into the male's recess in the impression.
+Remove the black fabrication males or impression copings from the impression.
+Snap the processing jigs into the black males or impression copings with the jig's tapered smaller diameter in first.
+Then fully seat the male/jig or impression copings assembly into the male's recess in the impression.